NREL/hycon/docs/install_instructions.md

 (installation_developers)=
 ## Developers

-If you intend to contribute to WHOC, we request that your fork the WHOC repository on github.
-You can then install WHOC (again, assuming you have already activated your conda environment) according to:
+If you intend to contribute to Hycon, we request that your fork the Hycon repository on github.
+You can then install Hycon (again, assuming you have already activated your conda environment) according to:

 ```